 Students are referred to the current SUNY Downstate Health Sciences University Student Handbook for a description of the procedures for requesting accommodations due to temporary or permanent disabilities.
-Students who are requesting special accommodations are required to complete the Entering Student Disability Information form available from the Office of Student Affairs (Basic Science Building, Room 01-114; x2187).
-The program cannot provide accommodations for pre-existing conditions for students who fail to fully complete and submit the Continuing Student Disability Information form to the Office of Student Affairs.
-The program will make appropriate accommodation when the form has been processed and approved by the Office of Student Affairs.
+Dr. Madiha Akhtar is the Disability Accommodations Coordinator.
+She can be reached in the Office of Student Affairs Basic Science Building, Rm 112, (718) 270-2187 or via email at madiha.akhtar@downstate.edu.
+Only the Disability Accommodations Coordinator can determine appropriate and reasonable accommodations.
 The Office of Student Affairs will confidentially inform the program of the specific accommodation(s) that will be made for any individual student.